Alabama Health Insurance

 The Affordable Care Act was designed to provide a solution to the high population of uninsured residents in Alabama and other states.
 With this law, it is easier to purchase individual policies and it provides financial assistance for certain people.
 The ACA also prevents insurance companies from denying coverage to individuals based on pre-existing conditions.

-Despite its many benefits, the Affordable Care Act rollout in Alabama has not gone as smoothly as other states.
+Despite its many benefits, the Affordable Care Act rollout in Alabama did not go as smoothly as other states.
 Alabama decided not to establish its own health care exchange and is not expanding Medicaid coverage.
-However, the ACA may undergo further changes to improve its accessibility for Alabama residents.
+However, However, even if a state chose not to expand Medicaid, it can still experience large increases in enrollment in the program due to the ACA’s requirement to acquire health insurance.
+For Alabama, the number of individuals with health insurance has increased significantly, both for Medicaid and other insurance plans, since the ACA rollout.

 What is a health insurance marketplace?